-To ensure that the environmental and social characteristics promoted by the Portfolio can be attained, the Portfolio will apply the ESG exclusion policies referenced above, which places limitations on the investable universe.
+To ensure that the environmental and social characteristics promoted by the Portfolio can be attained, the Portfolio will apply the ESG exclusion and involvement policies referenced above, which place limitations on the investable universe.

 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?